 A Dilatometer Test (DMT) consists of pushing flat blade into the soil, to a desired depth using a CPT rig.

-Once the test depth is reached, a circular steel membrane located on one side of the blade is expanded horizontally into the soil, the operator records two pressures (A and B pressures).
-An optional third pressure reading (C pressure) is also available.
+Once the test depth is reached, a circular steel membrane located on one side of the blade is expanded horizontally into the soil, the operator records two pressures (Pressures A & B).
+An optional third pressure reading (Pressure C) is also available.

 Graphs are produced which show Dilatometer Modulas (ED), Constrained Modulas (M), Material Index (Clay, Silt, Sand), Horizontal Stress (KD), Undrained Sheer Strength (Su), and Corrected C readings (P2) (if C readings are taken).

 The Dilatometer is particularly sensitive and therefore useful to evaluate such factors as stress state/history, aging, cementation, and structure.